 Think of your leash as a telephone line to your dog.
-When you are walking your dog properly, you should both be relaxed.
+When you are walking your dog correctly, you should both be relaxed.
 Your hands should be at waist level.
-Your dog should be at your left side…not in front of you…not behind you.
-Ideally, the leash should be relaxed enough so there is a U in the leash, between you and your dog.
+Your dog should be at your left side, not in front of you or behind you.
+Ideally, the leash should be relaxed enough, so there is a U in the leash, between you and your dog.

 Always remain calm.
-If you are uptight and anticipating problems, without realizing it, chances are you are probably holding the leash too short and/or up too high.
+If you are uptight and anticipating problems, without realizing it, chances are you are probably holding the leash too short or up too high.
 By choking up on the leash, you are inadvertently signaling your dog to pull.
 The harder you pull, the more your dog will pull.
 This is called opposition reflex.

 When your dog’s behavior becomes inappropriate, you probably tense up and clutch that leash so tightly, your dog is receiving the indicator to charge.

-Note: Dogs being aggression trained, whether for fighting or security are trained in a similar manner.
+Note: Dogs being aggression trained, whether for fighting or security are trained similarly.
 The handler tightens and shortens the lead, as the agitator “threatens” the dog.
 The dog is encouraged to pull toward the aggressor, by the handler shortening the leash before finally releasing them.
 Their reward, a chunk out of their tormentor.

 Suggestions to Modify Inappropriate Behavior

 Obedience training is paramount.
 If you do not have adequate control over your pet, by simple giving simple commands such as “sit,” “stay,” “down,” and “enough,” start there.

 You may accomplish your objective with one technique, or you may have to try all of them.
-The success of the training depends on how clearly you demonstrate to your pet what you expect, and how quickly they associate altering their behavior to conform to that expectation.
+The success of the training depends on how you demonstrate to your pet what you expect, and how quickly they associate altering their behavior to conform to that expectation.